Identifying H0 and H1In Exercises 5–8, do the following:a. Expres... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The claim is that the standard deviation of systolic blood pressure levels for healthy adults is greater than 5 mm Hg.
-This is a one-tailed hypothesis test because the claim specifies a direction ('greater than').
+The claim is that 'most adults know that a light year is a measure of distance.'
+In statistical terms, 'most' typically means more than 50%.
+This will guide us in formulating the hypotheses.

 Step 2: Express the original claim in symbolic form.
-Let \( \sigma \) represent the population standard deviation of systolic blood pressure levels.
-The claim can be written as \( \sigma > 5 \).
+Let p represent the proportion of adults who know that a light year is a measure of distance.
+The claim 'most adults' translates to p > 0.5.

-Step 3: Define the null hypothesis (H0).
-The null hypothesis represents the statement of no effect or no difference.
-In this case, it is the opposite of the claim.
-Thus, \( H_0: \sigma \leq 5 \).
+Step 3: Identify the null hypothesis (H0).
+The null hypothesis is the statement that there is no effect or no difference, and it is often the complement of the claim.
+Here, H0: p ≤ 0.5.

-Step 4: Define the alternative hypothesis (H1).
+Step 4: Identify the alternative hypothesis (H1).
 The alternative hypothesis represents the claim being tested.
-Based on the problem, \( H_1: \sigma > 5 \).
+Since the claim is that 'most adults' know this fact, H1: p > 0.5.

 Step 5: Summarize the hypotheses.
-The null hypothesis is \( H_0: \sigma \leq 5 \), and the alternative hypothesis is \( H_1: \sigma > 5 \).
-These hypotheses will be tested using the sample data provided (standard deviation of 15.85 mm Hg for 300 healthy adults).
+The null hypothesis is H0: p ≤ 0.5, and the alternative hypothesis is H1: p > 0.5.
+These hypotheses will be tested using the sample data provided (72% of 3278 adults).

 Verified video answer for a similar problem: